-For all of us, especially those of us living with HIV (PLHIV), maintaining our fitness is important for physical and mental health.
+For all of us, especially those of us living with HIV, maintaining our fitness is important for physical and mental health.
 Fitness keeps your body active and mind healthy.
-PLHIV experience anxiety and depression more often than other people without HIV and these often impacts on other issues like weight, heart disease, high cholesterol or diabetes, especially as we age.
+People living with HIV experience anxiety and depression more often than other people without HIV and these often impacts on other issues like weight, heart disease, high cholesterol or diabetes, especially as we age.

 Exercise is one option to ‘stack the odds’ in your favour and increase the likelihood of keeping your body and mind in condition.
 Exercise strengthens your muscles and bones, immune system and builds endurance, which in turn helps manage fatigue.